 Go to the dentist as soon as possible

 - The first hours after the accident are the most important.
-The more you wait, the greater the chance will be for an infection or tooth loss to occurred.
+The more you wait, the greater the chance will be for an infection or tooth loss to occur.

 Investigative what kind of break you suffer Save the broken/chipped piece if possible